SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.1 - Song View Features

 #### 4.1.1 - Master Compressor
 - ([#630]) In the Song view, select "AFFECT ENTIRE" and "SIDECHAIN" modulation button, and adjust the upper gold knob for a single knob compressor with auto makeup gain.
 For detailed editing, press the sidechain gold knob.
-The top LED will become a compression meter, and the bottom LED level will show the compressor input level.
-The bottom (reverb) knob will adjust the ratio in this mode, from 1:8 to infinity/brick wall.
-The compressor attack and release are editable on the affect entire attack and release buttons if desired.
+The top LED will become a compression meter.
+Clicking the bottom knob will cycle through additional params: ratio (displays actual ratio), attack/release (shown in ms) and sidechain HPF (shown in Hz).
+The sidechain HPF is useful to remove some bass from the compressor level detection, which sounds like an increase in bass allowed through the compression.

 #### 4.1.2 - Change Row Colour